-Starting with version 2.4, SMOG 2 has the OpenSMOG option implemented (Described in [8]), which allows users to generate force fields for use with OpenMM.
-This extends far beyond native-OpenMM support, where essentially all variants of SMOG models can be used.
+Starting with version 2.4, SMOG 2 has the OpenSMOG option implemented (Described in [11]), which allows users to generate force fields for use with OpenMM.
+This extends far beyond native-OpenMM support and allows essentially all variants of SMOG models to be used.
 When using this flag, SMOG 2 will generate input decks that are written for use with the OpenSMOG module of OpenMM, which is available through conda, pip, or source-code installation.
+Information on OpenSMOG is available at smog-server.org.
 Below, we describe the OpenSMOG framework and how it can be used to perform simulations with existing SMOG models, as well as how to use SMOG-model variants in OpenMM.